XZiar/RayRenderer/common/README.md

 Shared_ptr can be used to automatically manage resource since the inner resource will be automatically destroyed when the last one release it.
 This provide the missing part of "static".

 SharedResource is designed to provide a determined lifespan for a shared resource.
-The resource will be gennerated only someone ask for it, and will be destroyed when it is no longer held by anyone.
+The resource will be generated only someone ask for it, and will be destroyed when it is no longer held by anyone.
 If there's another ask for resource after it destroy it, it will generate the resource again.
 However, since itself should be defined as static, its' lifespan can not be promised.

-Though shared_ptr itself has provided thread-safety promise, SharedResource itself should also manually provide it, since serveral thread may ask for resource at the same time, while only one resource should be generated.
+Though shared_ptr itself has provided thread-safety promise, SharedResource itself should also manually provide it, since several thread may ask for resource at the same time, while only one resource should be generated.
-I brutely use a spin-lock, which may lead to a disaster when multiple threads trying to acquire the resource that hasn't been generated --- they will be blocked and spin, causing high CPU usage.
+I brutally use a spin-lock, which may lead to a disaster when multiple threads trying to acquire the resource that hasn't been generated --- they will be blocked and spin, causing high CPU usage.
 Also, it uses weak_ptr to keep track of resource, whose lock method will cause some overhead.

 The best practise should be acquiring the resource only once, and keep a copy of it until finish using it.

 ### Wrapper

 Wrapper can be simply regarded as a combination of shared_ptr and make_shared.
-It is mostly my own taste and may not be recommanded.
+It is mostly my own taste and may not be recommended.

 Inside Wrapper I used some SFINAE tech to detect type, which may result in some compiler error --- SFINAE need class type fully defined, so you just can't use Wrapper of self in self's declaration.